Taxation of employer benefits

 - the security services improve your personal physical security

-- from 1 January 2022, up to two small benefits, that are not in cash and are worth €1,000 or less in total.
-For more information see Small Benefit Exemption
+- From 1 January 2022, up to two small benefits that are not in cash and are worth €1,000 or less in total.
+For further information, please see Small Benefit Exemption

 Next: Cycle to Work Scheme